eaelguea/ATPS/Final Exam/P3PalindromeSubstrings.md

     - Given a string, count the number of palindromes that this string has.
 Note: substrings with different start or end indexes are counted as different substrings even though they do contain the same characters.
   - Define solution (recursively)
+    - For this problem, I wanted to not only utilize recursion, but find a much easier way